valpo-sats/satnogs-rotator/README.md

-SatNOGS Hardware
+SatNOGS Rotator
 ================

-Hardware for SatNOGS project
+Hardware for SatNOGS Rotator

-Repository includes all needed STL files for 3D printed parts of SatNOGS project.
+Repository includes all needed STL files for 3D printed parts of SatNOGS Rotator.

+For previous versions check branches and tags.

 More information can be found in our documentation page: http://satnogs.org/hardware.html